 She Initially Thought She Wouldn't Get the 'Kate' Role Because the Other Candidate Was Slimmer

-After the 'American Horror Story', the 49-year-old knew she wouldn't stop auditioning for various roles.
+After the 'American Horror Story,' the 49-year-old knew she wouldn't stop auditioning for various roles.
 She compromised on everything to get roles, going as far as being bankrupt or homeless.
 Her friends were quite helpful during the situation.

 Chrissy moved in with her roommate, who also helped her prepare food and practice for roles since she had no money left for acting classes.
-She told Jimmy Fallon on his show, she had 81 cents in her bank account and just enough fuel in her car to get to the 'This Is Us' audition.
+She told Jimmy Fallon on his show that she had 81 cents in her bank account and just enough fuel in her car to get to the 'This Is Us' audition.
 Of the two people considered for the role, she was one, but she was sure the other person would get it as that actress was slimmer than her.
-But when returning home in her car, she got the surprise from her agent.
+But when returning home in her car, she got a surprise from her agent.

 Fogelman's connection to weight loss via her sister clearly was inspirational behind choosing her, but that role was to become the best of her career and her weight loss journey.

 The 5ft.
-5in. heighted actress also found it relatable and got inspired by it.
+5in. tall actress also found it relatable and got inspired by it.
 Even after her 100-lbs-loss success, she confessed she would never stop continuing her strategy to lose weight.
 But there were questions if she had to continue losing weight just for the sake of the script.

 Weight Loss Is Not Mandatory in Metz's Contract But Now Has Reduced Her Weight to 300 Lbs

 Chrissy Metz weighs 300 lbs (136 kg) as of November 2019 and is having the best moments of her life with the show.
-She also got asked if she would have some sort of surgery, like gastric bypass.
+She also got asked if she would have some sort of surgery, like a gastric bypass.
 But she straight-up replied, "I'm good, boo."
-Her self-esteem and confidence has gone up, and she's been a role model for everyone in a similar situation.
+Her self-esteem and confidence have gone up, and she's been a role model for everyone in a similar situation.